ultralytics/ultralytics/docs/hub/projects.md

 !!! warning "Warning"

-    When deleting a project, the the models inside the project will be deleted as well.
+    When deleting a project, the models inside the project will be deleted as well.

 ??? note "Note"